 return y

-The yellow warning reflects that y * 2 could return either a Float64 or Int64 value.
-However, this operation is computed only once and based on two types that the compiler can handle efficiently.
-Instead, the second tab involves multiple computations y * i without knowledge of a unique concrete type for y, resulting in a red warning.
+In the first case, the yellow warning appears because the expression y * 2 may produce either a Float64 or an Int64.
+Since this computation happens only once and involves types the compiler can handle efficiently, the impact on performance is minimal.
+In contrast, the second tab performs repeated evaluations of y * i without a stable concrete type for y, resulting in a red warning.

 for i in 1:100